Help us make our services better

 Advice on how to make a complaint can be found on the Parliamentary and Health Service Ombudsman website at www.complainforchange.org

 They have produced a useful leaflet of basic, easy to follow steps on raising an initial complaint to the NHS and how to take it further if it isn’t resolved by your hospital.
 The leaflet is available in a variety of languages and formats, including Bengali, Hindi and Easy Read.

 What we will do

-Within two working days of us receiving your complaint, you will be given the name of your personal Complaints Coordinator who will be your contact during the complaints process.
+Within three working days of us receiving your complaint, you will be given the name of your personal Complaints Coordinator who will be your contact during the complaints process.
 You will be invited to discuss your concerns by telephone with them.
 We hope we will be able to get to the bottom of it quickly, however if a full investigation is needed it may take us longer.
 We will agree timescales with you and keep in touch while we carefully look into what happened.
 If your complaint includes other agencies, such as social services or your GP, we will ask for your consent to send the complaint letter to all involved organisations, so that you will receive a combined response.